-EOIs for the RHFS program can be submitted by councils via the NSW Planning Portal at www.planningportal.nsw.gov.au/regional-housing-flying-squad during the formal EOI submission dates as identified below.
+For both quarterly tranches and monthly sub-tranches, EOIs for the program can be submitted by councils via the NSW Planning Portal at www.planningportal.nsw.gov.au/regional-housing-flying-squad during the formal EOI submission dates as identified below.

 EOIs are to be submitted via the RHFS webform on the Planning Portal and will require councils to provide the Portal Application Number (PAN) to nominate a DA.
 When a council provides the PAN on the webform, the PDU will then obtain information related to that DA through the Planning Portal.
-In addition, councils will be required to provide some additional information (see Appendix A) on the status of the DA to assist DPE in triaging the DAs that councils nominate for the program.
-DPE will not accept DA nominations outside of the EOI period.
-However, DPE may contact councils during any stage of the program to accept additional DAs that had been previously submitted by councils through the EOI process, should the RHFS have surplus capacity.
+In addition, councils will be required to provide some additional information (see Appendix A) on the status of the DA to assist the department in triaging the DAs that councils nominate for the program.
+The department will not accept DA nominations outside of the EOI period.
+However, we may contact councils during any stage of the program to accept additional DAs that had been previously submitted by councils through the EOI process, should the RHFS have surplus capacity.
 Any additional DAs accepted into the program must also meet the program criteria.

-Councils that participate in the program will be required to enter into a Participation and Services Delivery Deed (Deed) with DPE before the commencement of any assessments by the RHFS on behalf of council.
-DPE encourages councils to undertake this as soon as possible to prevent delays to assessments commencing.
-A Deed can be entered into at any stage of the program for councils that intend to submit EOIs for subsequent tranches, including prior to the EOI stages.
+Councils that participate in the program will be required to enter into a Participation and Services Delivery Deed (Deed) with the department before the commencement of any assessments by the RHFS on behalf of council.
+The department encourages councils to undertake this as soon as possible to prevent delays to assessments commencing.
+A Deed can be entered into at any stage of the program for councils that intend to submit EOIs for subsequent tranches, including prior to the EOIs.
 A copy of the Deed is provided in Appendix D.